antice-eton/eve-jukebox-redux/README.md

 In theory, one could start a battle playlist and assume that after some time of not receiving damage, switch back to a regular playlist.

+### How can I set a playlist for my Upwell structure?

+You can't.
+This is a limitation of EVE's API, there is little I can do about it as far as I'm aware.

 ### I want a playlist for my sov space and I want to force everyone to listen to it

 This feature is planned for v2.0.0.
 Keep in mind though that playlists are tied to specific sources.
 Thus, if you setup a glorious sound track for your sov space in Spotify, and someone else using this tool is using Foobar, they won't hear your amazing musical tastes.